-BRAW Player and Converter for Windows
+BRAW Player and Converter for Windows and Linux

-What's Blackmagic BRAW?
+What's Blackmagic RAW (BRAW)?

 BRAW Processing with Blackmagic SDK

-Braw Processing with Fast CinemaDNG Processor software
+BRAW Processing with Fast CinemaDNG Processor software

 Braw2dng Converter Option

 Braw2dng converter is an option in Fast CinemaDNG Processor software which, as the name implies, allows you to convert BRAW to DNG.
 It doesn't rely on Blackmagic RAW processing algorithms, doesn't take too much time, and it allows you to implement a standard RAW processing workflow with Adobe products, since Adobe software can work with CinemaDNG images directly.
 This is a new feature which visually offers the same results as Davinci Resolve.
 You can get very good colors, and they can be easily tuned with Adobe ACR, Premiere Pro or any other software.

 Full list of available options to convert BRAW to other image formats

 BRAW to ProRes Converter

 Along with the BRAW to DNG converter feature, Fast CinemaDNG Processor can also work with BRAW footages directly on a GPU and then apply Apple ProRes encoding on a CPU in the same workflow.